build-on-aws/content/posts/unlocking-the-potential-gen-ai-and-cloud-security-possibilities/index.md

 # Next let's create our prompt:

 prompt = f"""
-Act as a VPC Flow log analyzer.
+Human: Act as a VPC Flow log analyzer.
 My CIDR range is 10.0.0.0/16.
 Any source traffic from my CIDR range is considered outbound traffic and is allowed by default.
 Any source traffic from a different CIDR range is considered inbound traffic and is denied by default.